[Disclosure: Cards from our partners are reviewed below.]

-The average American spent $2,090 on gas in 2015 (the most recent data available from the U.S. Census Bureau), but many of us aren’t making the most of the money that we have to spend to get to work, drop the kids at school and take fun summer road trips.
+The average American spent $2,090 on gas in 2015 (the most recent data available from the U.S. Bureau of Labor Statistics), but many of us aren’t making the most of the money that we have to spend to get to work, drop the kids at school and take fun summer road trips.
 Your gas spending can come with benefits.
 Some gas credit cards will reward you for the money you’re inevitably going to spend at the pump.

 How to Get a Gas Credit Card in 2017

 Before you sign up for a gas credit card, you should know your options.
 There isn’t one type of gas rewards credit card — there are actually a few different kinds of credit cards you can use to earn rewards or discounts for your fuel spending.

 A handful of gas credit cards are offered by major American gas station chains (Shell, Valero, BP, Chevron, Texaco, etc.) that can be a good option if you’re loyal to a particular brand.
 These cards generally offer some sort of fuel points or discount that can be significantly higher than a standard rewards credit card.
 However, some of the station-branded cards can’t be used for purchases at other retailers and because you’re trying to rack up rewards at one chain, you may not be shopping around for the best gas price overall.